Mark McKinney: Theatre

 His theatre appearances include The Ugly Man with One Yellow Rabbit at the Edinburgh Fringe festival and Glasgow.
 He was in the cast of The Roundabout theatre production of Flea in her Ear and David Lindsay Abaire's Fuddy Meers for the Manhattan theatre club.
 During the fall of 2001 McKinney performed the one-man show Fully Committed at the Wintergarden theatre in Toronto and again in the summer of 2002 at the Centaur Theatre in Montreal.
-In September 2022 he will appear in the European premiere of Eureka Day at The Old Vic theatre in London.
+In September 2022 he appeared in the European premiere of Eureka Day at The Old Vic theatre in London.

 Later appearances

 He also appeared in the first season of Robson Arms, as well as on the Canadian comedy Corner Gas.

 From 2003 to 2006, he co-created, co-wrote and starred in the TV series Slings & Arrows, about the backstage goings-on in a Canadian Shakespearean theatre company struggling with financial problems as they rehearse and present various productions.

-In 2006–7 he both worked as a story editor on and a recurring role in NBC's Studio 60 on the Sunset Strip as Andy Mackinaw, a humourless widowed writer/story editor for the show-within-a-show.
+In 2006–07, he both worked as a story editor on and a recurring role in NBC's Studio 60 on the Sunset Strip as Andy Mackinaw, a humourless widowed writer/story editor for the show-within-a-show.
 He appeared as a cast member on the CBC comedy Hatching, Matching, and Dispatching and its 2017 follow up A Christmas Fury.

 He directed the short film Not Pretty, Really for the 2006 anthology Shorts in Motion: The Art of Seduction.

 As well, he directed and appeared on the CBC Radio post-apocalyptic comedy Steve, The First and its sequel, Steve, The Second, for his friend Matt Watts.
 He also wrote one episode of Watts' sitcom Michael, Tuesdays and Thursdays, which aired on CBC Television in fall 2011.

 In the summer of 2007, he became the show-runner and executive producer of Less Than Kind, a half hour comedy starring Maury Chaykin.

 McKinney was in an episode of the Canadian children's TV show Dino Dan called "Prehistoric Zoo/Ready?
 Set?
 Dino!"
 He plays Dino Dan's track coach in the second part, "Ready?
 Set?
 Dino!", of this two-part episode released 4 October 2010 (Canada).

 He co-wrote and starred in the Kids in the Hall 2010 reunion project Death Comes to Town.

 In 2011, he was an executive producer of Picnicface, a sketch TV series from the Halifax comedy troupe of the same name produced for The Comedy Network.

 In 2013, he co-starred in Rocket Monkeys as the main antagonist, Lord Peel.
 In 2014, he appeared in the CBC television series The Best Laid Plans.
 Beginning in 2015, he was a co-star on the NBC sitcom Superstore which was cancelled in 2021.